MSRConnections/Azure-training-course/Day 2/6. Big Data analytics using Hadoop and SQL and no-SQL/Demo.md

 <a name="Prerequisites"></a>
 ### Prerequisites ###

 Before you begin this hands on lab, you must have the following:

-- A Microsoft Azure subscription - [sign up for a free trial](http://aka.ms/WATK-FreeTrial)
+- A Microsoft Azure subscription - Starting September 2014, accounts associated with Azure training passes will not have HDInsight available.
+To use HDInsight, you will need a different account such as the free trial subscription - [Sign up for a free trial](http://aka.ms/WATK-FreeTrial)
 - A computer that is running Windows 8, Windows 7, Windows Server 2012, or Windows Server 2008 R2.

 ---